-The effect of increasing consciousness was the theme of David Hawkins in many of his works (2006, 2002).
-Siegel and Hartzell (2003) applied growth in consciousness to everyday parenting.
+The effect of increasing consciousness is a theme echoed by David Hawkins in many of his works (2006, 2002).
+Siegel and Hartzell (2003) apply growth in consciousness to everyday parenting.
 In Hakomi, it is deepening into the interconnectedness of the unity principle that increases compassion consciousness.
-In Internal Family Systems work, it is an example of Self leadership qualities that apply on all levels of a system.
-Wilber wrote of progressing from the noosphere (mind) to the theosphere (soul-spirit).
-For Gordon (2003) it was a matter of a mysterious and unpredictable universe opening into the unknown transpersonal.
+In Internal Family Systems work it is an example of Self leadership qualities that apply on all levels of a system.
+Wilber writes of progressing from the noosphere (mind) to the theosphere (soul-spirit).
+For Gordon (2003) it is a matter of a mysterious and unpredictable universe opening into the unknown transpersonal.